metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `bind_address` (String) BindAddress is the TCP address that the controller should bind tofor serving prometheus metrics.It can be set to '0' to disable the metrics serving.
+- `bind_address` (String) BindAddress is the TCP address that the controller should bind to for serving prometheus metrics.
+It can be set to '0' to disable the metrics serving.

 <a id="nestedatt--spec--additional_deployments--manager--webhook"></a>